lezzthanthree/Needy-Streamer-Overload/README.md

 # Rainmeter Installation
 To get the skin, you need to install Rainmeter.
 Go to this [page](https://www.rainmeter.net/) for installation.

 Once done, you can download the `.rmskin` file on the [Releases](https://github.com/lezzthanthree/Needy-Streamer-Overload/releases).
+A Welcome Skin will great you once you have installed the skin!

 # Features
 ## Task Manager